kbatuigas/content-guide-template/content/07-Writing Technical Content/_index.md

 weight: 7
 ---

-At Crunchy, technical content appears primarily in our [Access portal](https://access.crunchydata.com/) as well as our [blog](https://info.crunchydata.com/blog).
-This section will lay out the guiding principles of technical content, discuss the main types of technical content, and outline the process of writing and editing technical articles.
+At Crunchy, technical content appears primarily in our [Access portal](https://access.crunchydata.com/), our project repositories, our [blog](https://info.crunchydata.com/blog), and our [interactive Learning Portal](https://learn.crunchydata.com/).
+This section will lay out the guiding principles of technical content, briefly discuss the main types of technical content, and outline the process of writing and editing technical articles.

 ## Basics